Nabil’s practice focuses on competition and financial services litigation.

 Nabil trained at Hausfeld, which included a six-month placement in the area of trade finance and banking litigation.
 Since qualifying, Nabil has also worked at Sullivan & Worcester UK LLP.
 Previously, he conducted internships in arbitration and corporate law in the United Arab Emirates.
 At Hausfeld, he has developed an expertise in managing competition damages actions as a result of competition infringements, notably cartels.

-Nabil has acted for claimants in a number of multi-million High Court actions in relation to complex financial services disputes and damages claims arising out of anticompetitive behaviour.
-Most notably, during his time at Hausfeld, Nabil represented a group of manufactures in a pan-European damages claim against Europe’s top four producers of flexible polyurethane foam.
+Nabil has acted for claimants in a number of multi-million High Court actions in relation to complex financial services disputes, and damages claims arising out of anticompetitive behaviour.
+Most notably, Nabil played a key role in the Hausfeld legal team representing a group of manufactures in a pan-European damages claim against Europe’s top four producers of flexible polyurethane foam.